Season 2021: “Follow the Yellow Brick Road!”

 The Annual Gardens in the Dubuque Botanical Gardens are easily spotted.
 As you approach the Visitor Center, you’ll come upon a vast area of large and smaller beds bursting with color.
 Without doubt, you have reached the annual beds!

 As you make your way along the pathways in this area, you may notice that the majority of these beds follow a theme.
 Each year a different theme is designed and carried out by members of the Green Team.
 Garden volunteers and patrons sometimes get into the spirit by suggesting themes for upcoming years.
-Recent themes:
+Recent themes included:

 - “How Sweet It is!”
 (2017) was a confectionery of annuals.
 Cherry pink, lime green, lemon yellow, and luscious lavender were the colors of 2017’s annual bed theme.

 - “Let the Sunshine In” (2016) featured cheerful shades of yellow, orange, and rose brightening the annual flower beds.